sqlc-dev/sqlc/docs/reference/config.md

   - A mapping to configure query analysis.
 See [analyzer](#analyzer) for the supported keys.
 - `strict_function_checks`
   - If true, return an error if a called SQL function does not exist.
 Defaults to `false`.
+- `strict_order_by`
+  - If true, return an error if a order by column is ambiguous.
+Defaults to `true`.

 ### codegen